Where to find Afternoon Tea in the Twin Cities

 Brit's Pub & Eating Establishment (Minneapolis)

-If you're looking for a more casual tea in a traditional pub setting, downtown Minneapolis' Brit's Pub serves afternoon tea Monday through Friday.
-Seatings are 90-minutes and are available in 15-minute increments from 2:00-3:30 p.m.
-Enjoy an assortment of finger sandwiches, baked goods, fruit, cheese, and tea for $32.95 per guest plus tax and gratuity.
-Gluten-free, dairy-free, vegetarian, and vegan tea menus are available.
-Children 12 and younger can opt for the "Lads and Lassies Tea" for $15.95 per guest, with kid-friendly items like a strawberry jam and Nutella sandwich and chocolate chip cookie.
+If you're looking for a more casual tea in a traditional pub setting, downtown Minneapolis' Brit's Pub serves afternoon tea Monday through Friday from mid-October to mid-April.
+Seatings are 90 minutes and are available from 1:30 p.m. to 3:00 p.m.
+Enjoy an assortment of finger sandwiches, baked goods, fruit, cheese, and tea for $39.95 per guest plus tax and gratuity.
+A vegetarian option is available for the same price, as well as gluten-free, dairy-free, and vegan tea menus for $44.95.
+Children 12 and younger can opt for the "Lads and Lassies Tea" for $19.95 per guest, with kid-friendly items like a strawberry jam and Nutella sandwich and chocolate chip cookie.
 Reservations are required and can be made online.

 1110 Nicollet Mall, Minneapolis; 612-332-3908; britspub.com